 Church Linens

 It is easy to overlook many of the basic, unheralded activities that are needed to keep a parish running smoothly.
 The church linens including altar and communion cloths, need regular and expert laundering.
-In addition to our sacristan, we have several people who help take care of our church linens.

 Sacristan